dnanexus/dxfuse/README.md

 **For support issues please contact support@dnanexus.com**

 **NOTE: This project is designed for read-only use in the DNAnexus worker environment.
-Use in any other environment (such as macOS or Linux clients) or use of `-limitedWrite` is in beta**
+Use in any other environment (such as macOS or Linux clients) or use of `-limitedWrite` and `-allowOverwrite` are in beta**

 The code uses the [FUSE](https://github.com/jacobsa/fuse) library, implemented in [golang](https://golang.org).
 The DNAnexus